Chart Color Schemes

 Residential development activity is lower than average in Mirboo North according to AreaSearch's national comparison of local real estate markets

-The average construction cost value of new dwellings is $544,000, suggesting developers are targeting the premium market segment with higher-end properties.
-In FY-26, $1.9 million in commercial approvals have been registered, reflecting the area's residential nature.
+The average construction cost value of these dwellings is approximately $544,000, indicating that developers are targeting the premium market segment with higher-end properties.
+In FY-26, Mirboo North has registered around $1.9 million in commercial approvals, reflecting its primarily residential nature.
 Compared to the rest of Victoria, Mirboo North has significantly less development activity, at 58.0% below the regional average per person.
 This scarcity of new homes typically strengthens demand and prices for existing properties.

-Recent building activity consists entirely of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-Mirboo North reflects a low density area, with around 327 people per approval.
+Recent building activity in Mirboo North consists entirely of detached dwellings, maintaining its traditional low-density character with a focus on family homes appealing to those seeking space.
+With around 327 people per approval, Mirboo North reflects a low-density area.
 Given stable or declining population forecasts, Mirboo North may experience less housing pressure in the future, creating favourable conditions for buyers.

 Frequently Asked Questions - Development